Ctrl

 Key sources

-The following summarized guidelines for the evaluation and management of vulvodynia are prepared by our editorial team based on guidelines from the European Academy of Dermatology and Venereology (EADV 2017).
+The following summarized guidelines for the management of vulvodynia are prepared by our editorial team based on guidelines from the British Association for Sexual Health and HIV (BASHH 2025) and the European Academy of Dermatology and Venereology (EADV 2022).

 1